lingeringsocket/shlurd/docs/readme.md

 In the example story, the child prefers the singular they, whereas the sprite has zrz very own pronouns.
-The interpreter is made aware so that it can recognize and respect these preferences:
+The interpreter is made aware so that it (and NPC's) can recognize and respect these preferences:

 ```scala mdoc:processPhleb:skipIntro
 > s